KrischelleHearn/DataSciencePortfolio/Python/README.md

 # Python Projects

-In this folder, you'll find projects developed with Python.
-In general, these are intended to demonstrate how I may manipulate data for business applications.
+The projects included in this folder demonstrate how I may analyze data and identify patterns and trends using Python.

 ## Contents
 * Neural Networks
 * Web Scraping
-* Python Code Using: Numpy, Pandas, Matplotlib, Tensorflow, Keras
+* Python Code Using: Numpy, Pandas, Matplotlib, Scikit-learn, Keras